gabrielduessmann/colorPersonalizacoes/README.md

 ### Products made by the company
-**Anyone** (especially the clients) have access to this tab and they see the customized products maded by the company and get information about the company.
+**Anyone** (especially the clients) have access to this page and they see the customized products maded by the company and get information about it.

 ![print1](/img/prints/mugs.png)

 ### Login
-**Anyone** can have access this tab.
-However, only the employees who has a **user** can login into the system.
+**Anyone** can have access this page.
+However, only the **employees** who has a **user** can log into the system.

 ![print2](/img/prints/login.png)

 ### Client registration
 **Attendants** and **managers** can create new clients.
-Onlu registered clients can order a budget for a customization.
-In this page can be also consulted all the clients already registered.
+Only clients who are registered  can order a budget for a customization.
+In this page it shows all the clients already registered.
 Moreover, they can be edited or deleted.

 ![print3](/img/prints/registerClient.png)

 ### Budget
 **Attendants** and **managers** can make budgets for the clients.
-Here it contais all the details abou the product(s) customization and the total price for the client.
-After the budget is made, the **manager** has to approve or reject it.
-If rejected, it is deleted (logically in the database) and if approved, it become a work order.
+Here it contais all the details about the product(s) that will be customized and the total price for the client.
+After the budget made, the **manager** has to approve or reject it.
+If rejected, it is deleted (logically in the database).
+If approved, it becomes a work order.

 ![print4](/img/prints/budget.png)

 ### Work order
 **Managers** makes a work order when they approve a budget.
 Then the work order will go to the customizers, who will be responsible for all the customization.
+IN this page the **managers** can consult for the work orders.

 ![print5](/img/prints/workOrder.png)

 ### Work order status
-Thoughout the customization process, the **customizer** manages and swits the status of the work order.
+**Customizars**, thoughout the customization process, manages and swits the status of the work order.
 The status are: **To Do**, **Doing** and **Done**

 ![print6](/img/prints/workOrderStatus.png)